Comodules and contramodules over coalgebras associated with locally finite categories

 The functors~\eqref{fin-dim-co-contra-modules-dualization} and~\eqref{fin-dim-comodules-to-contramodules} are \emph{not} essentially surjective for an infinite-dimensional coalgebra~$\C$ in general~\cite[Section~A.1.2]{Psemi}.
 Comparing the discussion of irreducible comodules and contramodules in~\cite[Section~A.1.2]{Psemi}, \cite[Section~8.5]{Pksurv} with the discussion of the Ext spaces for finite-dimensional comodules and contramodules in~\cite[Section~A.1.2]{Psemi}, \cite[proof of Proposition~3.3]{Phff}, one can see that, for a conilpotent coalgebra $\C$, the functors~(\ref{fin-dim-co-contra-modules-dualization}\+- \ref{fin-dim-comodules-to-contramodules}) are essentially surjective if and only if the coalgebra $\C$ is finitely cogenerated (cf.\ Remark~\ref{long-remark}).

-For comparison, \emph{no functors similar to~\eqref{fin-dim-comodule-dualization} or~\eqref{fin-dim-comodules-to-contramodules} exist} for locally finite comodules and contramodules over the coalgebra $\C_\sE$ corresponding to a left/right strictly locally finite $k$\+linear category $\sE$ in general, as one can easily observe in the case of the category $\sE$ from Example~\ref{noncomodule-noncontramodule-counterex} and Remark~\ref{nonuniform-remark} below.
-On the other hand, Example~\ref{contra-ff-counterex} shows that the left strict local finiteness condition on the category $\sE$ \emph{cannot} be replaced by the weaker condition of local finiteness of $\sE$ in Corollary~\ref{anti-equivalence-corollary}. \end{rem}
+For comparison, \emph{no functors similar to~\eqref{fin-dim-comodule-dualization} or~\eqref{fin-dim-comodules-to-contramodules} exist} for locally finite comodules and contramodules over the coalgebra $\C_\sE$ corresponding to a lower/upper strictly locally finite $k$\+linear category $\sE$ in general, as one can easily observe in the case of the category $\sE$ from Example~\ref{noncomodule-noncontramodule-counterex} and Remark~\ref{nonuniform-remark} below.
+On the other hand, Example~\ref{contra-ff-counterex} shows that the lower strict local finiteness condition on the category $\sE$ \emph{cannot} be replaced by the weaker condition of local finiteness of $\sE$ in Corollary~\ref{anti-equivalence-corollary}. \end{rem}

 \Section{Closedness Under Extensions} We start with an obvious corollary of the arguments in Section~\ref{locally-finite-contramodules-secn}, particularly of Theorem~\ref{locally-finite-contramodules-described} and Lemma~\ref{contrafinite-extension-closed}.